craigfowler/NHibernate-MbC-join-mapping/README.md

     inner join PayrollInfo person0_1_
         on person0_.PersonId=person0_1_.AddressPersonId
---                                      ^^^ This is the error, it is the wrong column name, --                                          it should be PayrollInfoPersonId
+--                                      ^^^ This is the error, it is the wrong column name, --                                          it should be PayrollInfoPersonId, despite it --                                          correct in the mapping.
     inner join Address person0_2_
         on person0_.PersonId=person0_2_.AddressPersonId